2005MohitInamdar/Power_Bi_Dashboard/README.md

 Inventory planning opportunities

-j.
-What are the key drivers of sales vs. profit in the business?
+* What are the key drivers of sales vs. profit in the business?

 The combined insights reveal: